 Being a superstar athlete at the highest level is basically like winning the lottery.
 The amount of money a franchise forks out to make sure you play for them is downright insane at times.
 Golden State Warriors superstar guard Steph Curry is the perfect example of that.

-After winning yet another NBA Finals over LeBron James and the Cleveland Cavaliers last year, Curry’s salary became the highest in the league for the 2018-19 campaign and Golden State’s quest for the coveted and rare three-peat.
+After winning yet another NBA Finals over LeBron James and the Cleveland Cavaliers in 2018, Curry’s salary became the highest in the league for the 2018-19 campaign and Golden State’s quest for the coveted and rare three-peat.

 Here is how his current NBA salary breaks down before taxes:

 Steph Curry makes $76.54 per minute.

 Impressed?
 How about this for one of the highest-paid NBA players: